 Time saved: 12 minutes

-Overall, air fryers definitely are a healthier, more time efficient way to enjoy the not-quite-so-healthy foods that you know and love.
-If you have the room to store it, definitely consider adding an air fryer to your kitchen – just make sure you keep you eggs and bacon on the other side of the room!
+Overall, air fryers definitely are a healthier, more time-efficient way to enjoy the not-quite-so-healthy foods that you know and love.
+If you have the room to store it, definitely consider adding an air fryer to your kitchen – just make sure you keep your eggs and bacon on the other side of the room!

 Until next time,